Isa-AcTiEw/JavaFundamentals/Understanding Java Collections/Introduction.md

 # Map
 - In java map replaces the Dictionary classes that can be seen in other programming languages like C# and Python, the map interface provides extensibility as it is implemented by other Map classes and its functionality can be extended
   - For instance the HashMap iterator iterate over each entry in the HashMap in no particular method
-  - However i can have other classes like TreeMap that has a specific order to follow 5699659863
+  - However i can have other classes like TreeMap that returns an iterator based on a specific order
+  - Map is a Key Value pair collection where each value is exactly map to no more than 1 key